jillix/events/README.md

 # Changelog

 ### dev

-Nothing yet.
+- Add fixed and features here

+### v0.1.7

+- Fixed broken `hasOwnProperty` that used `return` instead of `continue`

 ### v0.1.6

 - Fixed counter declaration in for loops: replaced `i` with `ii`

 ### v0.1.5

 - added "if (!obj.hasOwnProperty(key)) return;" to object for loops

 ### v0.1.4

 - fixed IE8 compatibility by removing all `for (var i in ...)` expressions
 - fixed simple event version to support global namespaced functions:

  ```
 {